-9 Ways Your Relationship With Your Mother Changes As You Age
+9 Ways Your Relationship With Your Mother Changes

 As we get older, our relationships with our parents change dramatically.
 It’s an inevitability that somehow manages to be both painful and wonderful at the same time; although beginning to interact with your parents as an adult is rewarding, it hurts to leave that parent/child dynamic behind, especially the almost-heroic quality our parents can have for us when we’re kids.
 In adolescence, we all experience that fairly traumatic moment when we realize that our parents aren’t perfect after all, but, while that revelation can be world-rocking, it’s also the first step in developing a more honest, adult relationship with them.

 In my own life, I’ve loved the way that my relationship with my mom has evolved over time, away from childish dependence, and toward something that more resembles a deep friendship.
 And, as satisfying as that is, developing a more grown-up relationship with your mother doesn’t mean that you lose your childhood bond with her completely — every time I get sick, I still find myself wishing I could lay on my mom’s couch and let her feed me grilled cheese sandwiches.